 Set up your camera on a tripod.
-Focus on the Christmas tree or the dining room table; or the front lawn to capture a snowman-making event.
+Focus on the Christmas tree or the dining room table, or the front lawn to capture a snowman-making event.
 How many shots to take?
 “It depends on how smooth you want the movement to be,” says my photographer friend Pam Foreman.
 “I’d say no fewer than one frame every five seconds, and maybe more like every two to three.
 The more frequent the shot, the less jerky the human movement.”

 15. Small is beautiful

 Macro photography reveals unseen worlds.
 Pine needles, snowflakes, candies, a baby’s fist.
 Get closer by zooming with your feet, not by zooming in with your camera.
-I’ve photographed snowflakes for 20 years and share my experiences though posts such as Ansel and the Snowflake.
+I’ve photographed snowflakes for 20 years and share my experiences through posts such as Ansel and the Snowflake.

 16. The world is not flat, dear